PuneetRawatFL/nodejs/README.md

 3. **Usage Context**:

     - CommonJS is predominantly used in Node.js.
-    - ES6 modules are standardized and can be used in both browser and server environments (modern browsers and Node.js support them).
+    - ES6 modules are standardized and can be used in both browser and server environments.

 4. **Interoperability**:

-    - In Node.js, we can use both module systems, but we might need to use tools like Babel or specific configurations to handle ES6 modules in older versions of Node.js.
+    - In Node.js, we can use both module systems, but we might need additional tools or configurations to handle ES6 modules in older versions of Node.js.

 ### 10. Describe a real-world scenario where Node.js would be more advantageous to use compared to traditional server-side technologies.